-There is a small café on the ground floor which is open 09:30-16:00 Monday to Friday excluding public holidays.
-There is also a cafe in the Hauser Forum at the end of JJ Thomson Avenue south of the West Cambridge site.
+There is a small café on the ground floor which is open 09:30-16:00 Monday to Friday excluding public holidays (however this is currently closed due to the current pandemic).
+There is also a cafe in the Hauser Forum (which is open) at the end of JJ Thomson Avenue south of the West Cambridge site.